code-423n4/2022-10-zksync/README.md

 *Note for C4 wardens: Anything included in the C4udit output is considered a publicly known issue and is ineligible for awards.*

-# Overview
-We are releasing mart contracts for [zkSync version 2.0](https://v2.zksync.io/) - a general-purpose zero knowledge rollup solution for Ethereum.
-For more information and fundamental concepts please refer to the documentation [here](https://v2-docs.zksync.io/dev/#fundamental-topics).

-This repository contains Layer 1 (i.e. Ethereum mainnet) and some Layer 2 contracts of zkSync v2.0, a set of Solidity smart contracts that take care of governance, upgradability, L1 <-> L2 communication, bridging, allow listing etc. A detailed description of these smart contracts and their purpose can be found [here](https://matterlabs.notion.site/zkSync-2-0-smart-contracts-overview-fad227fac94241898417771e4a415f83).

-Please pay special attention to any issues allowing:
-- Unauthorized upgrade
-- Successful verification of an invalid block
-- Execution of an unverified block

-While we are in Alpha version of the system it is assumed that Matter Labs, an operator/governor behind zkSync, is not malicious.
-Any findings that require governor privileges will therefore be considered irrelevant.

 # Scope

 ## L1 contracts